fabio-cancio-sena/fabio-cancio-sena/README.md

 LinkedIn: https://linkedin.com/in/fabio-sena-mlengineer

 ## Summary
+Summary
 Experienced Machine Learning Engineer with over 7 years of proven success delivering scalable, reliable, and maintainable machine learning models in AWS.
-With an MBA in Data Science and Big Data and a Bachelor's degree in Information Systems, I have honed my skills in ML modeling, deep learning, AWS cloud, PyTorch, and ML system design.
-Proficient in computer vision models for object detection and classification, NLP libraries such as Hugging Face Transformers, Gensim, and NLTK.
-I have a natural aptitude for problem-solving and excellent communication skills, making me an adaptable leader capable of working effectively in interdisciplinary teams.
+Proficient in Python, Docker, Kubernetes, ML modeling, NLP, CV, Recommender Systems, MLOps and Data Engineering.
+Adaptable leader with excellent communication skills, capable of working effectively in interdisciplinary teams.

+## Strengths
+- Strong experience in developing and **deploying machine learning models in AWS, as well as proficiency in popular ML libraries such as TensorFlow, PyTorch, and Scikit-learn.
+- Strong knowledge in computer vision models for object detection and classification, as well as natural language processing techniques and libraries.
+- Proficient in cloud services and ML system design, including experience in designing ML systems for scalability, reliability, efficiency, performance, and cost optimization.
+- Strong experience in software engineering practices such as version control, CI/CD pipelines, and end-to-end ML pipelines.
+- Experience in working in multicultural teams, and excellent communication skills.

 ## Skills
 - **Machine Learning**: Python, Apache Spark, TensorFlow, PyTorch, Scikit-learn, sciPy, NLTK, Gensim, Hugging Face Transformers